skanehira/gotree/README.md

 # gotree
-This is tree command writtn in go
+This is tree command written in go

 # Install
 ```